wonderfulspam/wonderfulspam.github.io/src/info.md

 <img src="/assets/img/landing3.jpg">

 <p>Festival of Endless Gratitude spotlights innovative, experimental and emerging sounds as well as overlooked traditions and genres, celebrating the richness of musical expression in all its forms.
-Join us when Festival of Endless Gratitude 2024 brings together a diverse group of musicians and artists who seek to push the boundaries of contemporary music in the course of three days.</p>
+In 2024, Festival of Endless Gratitude once again assembles a diverse array of musicians and artists who seek to push the boundaries of contemporary music.</p>

 <h2>Lineup</h2>
 <div class="landinglineup">